 While employment counseling and litigation prevention are key services Cathy provides, she is an ardent litigator with broad experience resolving disputes in or out of the courtroom.
 Her litigation experience spans the range of federal and Florida discrimination and employment issues, ERISA litigation and state tort claims that often are bundled into employment cases—such as retaliation claims.

 Cathy brings highly analytical thinking to resolving issues packed with emotion.
 She is a diligent investigator skilled at uncovering foundational issues that maximize resolution and minimize interruption of the business.
 Her solutions-focused, root cause approach supports employer goals related to productivity, positive culture, risk management and litigation avoidance.

 I’m a practical problem-solving systems engineer who assembles the right data, analyzes it, and proposes solutions that keep your workforce moving.

-Cathy has the AV® Preeminent Peer Review Rating from Martindale-Hubbell and has been honored by Best Lawyers in America consecutively since 2005.
+Cathy has the AV® Preeminent Peer Review Rating from Martindale-Hubbell and is Florida Bar Certified in Labor & Employment Law, the Florida Bar's highest level of evaluation of attorneys' competency and experience.
+She has been honored by Best Lawyers in America consecutively since 2005.
 She is honored as a leader in the field of Employment law in Florida by Chambers USA since 2004.
 In 2019 and 2018, she was named to the Florida Super Lawyers list.